jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 ----

 CONGRATULATIONS
-Your python powers are growing, you now know
+Your python powers are growing, you have seen

 * how to deliberately raise exceptions
 * how to verify that exceptions are raised
 * how to handle exceptions when they occur

-I also encountered the following exceptions
+and encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/ModuleNotFoundError`